gi1242/vim-tex-syntax/README.md

    (Note the extra brace, which is added to avoid double folding when editing a file with fold markers.)

+     Also syntax folding is about 3 to 4 times faster than the default syntax script shipped with Vim.
+This only make a difference if you edit large files.
+On my system, a file with 15,000 lines (and multiple sections / subsections / etc.) takes about 7 seconds to highlight and fold with this script, and it takes about 27 with the Vim default syntax script.
+(Both scripts are snappy if folding is disabled.)

 2. *Spell checking.*
    Most everything that should be spell checked is.
 Arguments of all commands (except special commands in `g:tex_special_commands`) are spell checked,